muzzley/mobile-icon-resizer/README.md

 ## Installation

-To install the project's Node.js module dependencies run the following command:
+To install the tool as another Node.js module's dependency, run the following command:

+    npm install mobile-icon-resizer

+To install it globally as an executable binary, install it as follows:

-    npm install
+    npm install mobile-icon-resizer -g

 ## Usage

 This tool can either be used as a standalone application or as a module directly from within another Node.js module.

-### ModuleResizer
+### Module

     var Resizer = require('mobile-icon-resizer').Resizer;
     var options = {